|Lab. 2 – Enzyme Catalysis|

 c) What is the product in this reaction?
 The products are oxygen (gas) and water.

 d) How could you show that the gas evolved is oxygen?
 Using the example of holding a burning wooden splint over the reaction, the splint glows bright red, therefore showing that oxygen is being let out of the solution.

 2. How does the reaction compare to the one using the unboiled catalase?
 Explain the reason for this difference.
 When the boiled catalase was used, there was no bubbling in the solution, which proved that there was no reaction occurring because the extreme heat had denatured the catalase.

 3. What do you observe?
 What do you think would happen if the potato or liver was boiled before being added to the hydrogen peroxide?
 The catalase shows a lot of reaction with the potato, causing many bubbles to form in the solution.
 Also, if the potato were boiled there wouldn’t be any bubbles, because the heat would denature the potato.

 Analysis of Results

 1. Determine the initial rate of the reaction and the rates between each of the time points.
 Record the rates in the table below.

 |Time Intervals (seconds)|

-5. When is the rate the highest?
+2. When is the rate the highest?
 Explain why.
-The rate is the highest in the first ten seconds because the rate decreases as the concentration of the catalase decreases over time.
+The rate is the highest at the beginning of the reaction, because the hydrogen peroxide had been exposed to the air for the least amount of time.

-8. Predict the effect of lowering the temperature would have on the rate of the enzyme activity.
-Explain your prediction.
-Enzymes generally only work at the between the temperatures of forty and fifty degrees Celsius.
-Lowering the temperature would slow the reaction until the enzyme is denatured and no longer able to react.
+5. Predict the effect lowering the temperature would have on the rate of enzyme activity.
+Explain you prediction.
+Enzymes work best at optimum temperature, therefore increasing, or in this case, decreasing the temperature would extremely change the rate of the reaction.
+Lowering the temperature would cause the reaction to slow down.